Bosch-0/Project-Muggle/README.md

 ## GUI descriptor UI
-Descriptor wallets which are included in the next major Bitcoin Core release (0.21) offer a wide range of
+Descriptor wallets which are included in the next major Bitcoin Core release (0.21) offer a wide range of UX implications.
+There does not yet exist any reference UI/UX best practices for working with descriptors so this project will involve quite a bit of research.
+Some examples of UX improvements descriptors can offer are below:

+- Easier multisig backups.
+- Better wallet management.